 Comment of the Day by John Halstead, who contributes,

-Thank you for this thoughtful contribution.
+Dear John, Thank you for this thoughtful contribution.
 I absolutely agree with everything you say and love your suggestion for a commitment to specificity and depth in pagan worship.
 I would attend every one of the rituals you listed – even as a Christian UU I would be there because those services sound deep, powerful and theologically well-informed.
 To be a Unitarian Universalist is to be committed to the possibility that wisdom and transcendence can come from a variety of sources.
 I think we all become jaded and bitter when we try to live in that faith but too often experience worship services that reflect no deep wisdom or transcendent power.

+The only thing I would challenge in your comment, or just invite us to consider more deeply, is the idea that if UU worshipers are offended by an element of a worship service (or, in fact, its entire focus) they should stick around to get their own needs met next week.
+My concern with this attitude is both pastoral and programmatic: I believe we must pursue a ministry together that asks more of our members than that.
+I believe that asking people to be good sports, hold their breath and suffer through the worship styles or elements that they don’t personally resonate with is to perpetuate immaturity and petulance among us.
+We should make liturgical understanding part of our religious education efforts, in the faith that with understanding comes reconciliation and healing.
+We must expect each Unitarian Universalist to do the inner work necessary to get beyond their own restless eye-rolling reactions to theologies they don’t personally resonate with, and to tranquil non-attachment.
 There is a connected institutional consideration: by encouraging people to ignore or merely tolerate what they don’t like and to “wait their turn,” liturgically speaking, we pander to the individualistic, consumer mentality that the Church exists to question, challenge and reject.
 Church is not a product that one chooses and then purchases, and worship is not an event that one attends as a spectator and then reviews as one would a movie or play.
 We need to preach covenantal theology, a theology that proclaims that we have been called by the Spirit out of the self-absorbed shallows of the consumer culture to become a people, God’s people, if you will.
 The covenant tradition teaches us that it is not we who choose to attend worship services based on what the program, but we who are chosen by God to embody and incarnate the shalom, wholeness, peace, and mutual love.
 In Humanist terms, we might say that it is life’s longing for itself that draws us out out of our separate dwellings to take strength, solace and inspiration from gathering around the common hearth fire.
+In this covenantal framework, people do not merely tolerate the readings, hymns, dances, and rituals that constitute one week’s worship and wait impatiently for their favorite flavor or worship to appear back on the menu, they consider each Sunday a sacred hour of spiritual expression to which they obligated to bring their most generous heart and mind.
+This is not to say that we do not continue to strive for excellence in our offerings, it is a call to re-orient ourselves to a covenantal, rather than a consumeristic, understanding of theological pluralism and its expression in worship, Thanks again for your comment, John.

-1. That’s a very thoughtful comment, John, though I will note the most dreadful pagan service or ritual I’ve ever attended, whether at a UU church or elsewhere, was indeed the sort of specific service described and advocated.
+That’s a very thoughtful comment, John, though I will note the most dreadful pagan service or ritual I’ve ever attended, whether at a UU church or elsewhere, was indeed the sort of specific service described and advocated.
 Thats’ only a sample of one, though, and it doesn’t invalidate your larger point.

-I would ask you this though: Why did you use the phrasing “atheists (ahem … I meant “humanists”)”?
+I would ask you this though: Why did you use the phrasing “atheists (ahem … I meant “humanistsâ€)”?
 I personally would much rather be described as an atheist, as I’ve got sympathies in both the naturalist and the humanist camp.
 The phrasing strikes me as odd, but it’s intentional, and I’m curious what that intent is.

-2. Yes, I was wondering the same thing.
+Yes, I was wondering the same thing.
 I know many humanists who are not atheists, they’re maybe agnostic or just haven’t thought it through to the point where they want to commit either way.
 They’re spiritual humanists.

-3. As a UU Christian, I have been deeply moved by the writings of John Shelby Spong, who as an academic, opens the eyes of his readership to the deeply Jewish context of both the gospel story and the coincidence of the events of the gospel story matching with the Jewish liturgical year.
+As a UU Christian, I have been deeply moved by the writings of John Shelby Spong, who as an academic, opens the eyes of his readership to the deeply Jewish context of both the gospel story and the coincidence of the events of the gospel story matching with the Jewish liturgical year.
 I bring this up in this discussion because I feel that if we could more freely embrace an understanding of the Judeo-Christian heritage we all own, culturally at least, we would be able to dig more authentically into books like the bible and glean the wisdom and value of them.
 The Upanishads, too, are tremendously complex and rich in spiritual meaning and value, but how often do we spend congregational time to explore in a meaningful way some of that richness?
 I am tired of the sprinkling of lines from traditions here and there in UU services.
 This is where we get our most legitimate criticism: dabbling, misappropriating, picking and choosing passages that meet our needs.
 I think we can do better.

-4. “There is a connected institutional consideration: by encouraging people to ignore or merely tolerate what they don’t like and to “wait their turn,” liturgically speaking, we pander to the individualistic, consumer mentality that the Church exists to question, challenge and reject.
+“There is a connected institutional consideration: by encouraging people to ignore or merely tolerate what they don’t like and to “wait their turn,†liturgically speaking, we pander to the individualistic, consumer mentality that the Church exists to question, challenge and reject.
 Church is not a product that one chooses and then purchases, and worship is not an event that one attends as a spectator and then reviews as one would a movie or play.
 We need to preach covenantal theology, a theology that proclaims that we have been called by the Spirit out of the self-absorbed shallows of the consumer culture to become a people, God’s people, if you will.”

 Amen and Alleluia, PB!

-5. Thank you for the insightful and challenging critique.
+Thank you for the insightful and challenging critique.

 “Church is not a product that one chooses and then purchases, and worship is not an event that one attends as a spectator and then reviews as one would a movie or play.”